top of page

 Advent: December 18

-If you have ever taken Human A&P, ridden a public school bus, or had access to that terrifying Care and Keeping of You American Girl book growing up, you know that this is not how the story goes.
+If you have ever taken Human A&P, ridden a public school bus, or had access to that terrifying and I pray out-of-print Care and Keeping of You American Girl book, you know that this is not how the story goes.
 A virgin does not give birth to a son.
 But making a way out of no way is exactly what God does.
 He brought life to a place where it never should have existed, and years later, He is still doing that.

 It can be easy to forget this as we unwrap another chocolate in our Advent calendars and cross more gifts off our long shopping lists.
 We may recall the crazy miracles that occurred 2,000 years ago, but we never imagine miracles could be possible today.
 Note: this is not saying you will be raised from the dead like Lazarus or that your glass of water will turn into good wine.
-I just think it’s easy to lose hope and not even bother to pray for what we doubt will ever be answered, because I have been there all year long.
+I just think it’s easy to lose hope and not even bother to pray for what we doubt will ever be answered.

 The truth is that God is still miraculously filling voids, even though we hesitate to believe it.
 He brings joy when we don’t expect it.
 He lifts us from the pit of despair.
 He offers undeserved forgiveness.
 He extends peace amidst chaos and hope amidst emptiness.
 He fills voids through miracles and answered prayers every single day.